Well, the windows & frames have for the time being, Won!

 Looks good to me.

-This system hold the mast to the joiner and the joiner to the hull socket.
+This system hold the mast to the joiner and the joiner to the hull

 I can life the boat by the mast.